nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

-Now, let me explain why there are 106 groups.
+Let's discuss why there are 106 groups.
 There are about 10 camera manufacturers (Canon, Minolta, Nikon etc) and they use the tag Exif.Photo.MakerNote to store data in a myriad of different (and proprietary standards).

 ```bash
 $ exifvalue ~/Stonehenge.jpg Exif.Photo.MakerNote